Can Lack Of Sleep Cause Anxiety Symptoms? Experts Weigh In

 Sleep and anxiety have an undeniable connection.
 Lack of sleep, also known as sleep deprivation, can lead to feeling anxious and prone to experiencing symptoms of anxiety more acutely.

-Sleep deprivation can impair our physical abilities such as reaction time, coordination, and even simple tasks involving focus or concentration.
+Sleep deprivation can impair our physical abilities, such as reaction time, coordination, and even simple focus or concentration tasks.

 It is important to understand the correlation between lack of sleep and anxiety so that we can make informed decisions about how best to support our mental health needs.

-It is wise to consider making changes in lifestyle behavior towards bettering one’s overall quality of life including establishing good bedtime routines and creating a comfortable environment conducive for sound slumber.
+It is wise to consider changing lifestyle behavior towards bettering one’s overall quality of life, including establishing good bedtime routines and creating a comfortable environment conducive to sound slumber.

 Can Poor Sleep Quality Cause Anxiety?
 Experts Weigh In

-Poor sleep quality can have a negative effect on mental health and cause symptoms of clinical anxiety.
-Experts agree that lack of sleep, or sleep deprivation, is closely associated with an increased risk for developing an anxiety disorder.
+Poor sleep quality can hurt mental health and cause symptoms of clinical anxiety.
+Experts agree that lack of sleep, or sleep deprivation, is closely associated with an increased risk of developing an anxiety disorder.

 Individuals who suffer from inadequate amounts of restful sleep are at higher risk for experiencing feelings of anxiousness during the day due to their body’s inability to regulate stress hormones effectively.

-There are numerous factors that contribute to poor sleep hygiene such as an unhealthy diet, high levels of caffeine intake, using electronic devices before bedtime, and not adhering to regular sleeping patterns.
-To prevent this issue it is important to practice good sleep habits by:
+Numerous factors contribute to poor sleep hygiene, such as an unhealthy diet, high caffeine intake, using electronic devices before bedtime, and not adhering to regular sleeping patterns.
+To prevent this issue, it is important to practice good sleep habits by:

-• Avoiding screens one hour prior to going to bed
+- Avoiding screens one hour before going to bed

 Anxiety treatments may include cognitive behavior therapy (CBT), medication management, relaxation techniques like yoga or meditation, and lifestyle changes like exercise regimens and improved nutrition.